 Analytics Dynamic Service: The Analytics Dynamic Service extends your app server agent functionality to collect and forward data to the Analytics Agent.
 It is built into the Java and .NET Agents but is not enabled by default.
 No additional download is needed.

 Browser and Mobile Analytics

 To see Analytics data from Browser and Mobile Real User Monitoring, you need to enable those components and enable Analytics.
-See EUM Server Deployment.
+For information on using the on-premises EUM server, see EUM Server Deployment.

 Deploying Analytics Agents to Multiple Nodes

 A real-world scenario is unlikely to consist of a single monitored node, as shown in the diagram above.
 It usually consists of many applications deployed over many hosts.

 While the APM app server agents continue to send data to the Controller in the normal way, the Analytics Dynamic Service sends its data to the Analytics Agent.
 This agent runs in a separate JVM process in the local environment or network, either as part of the Standalone Machine Agent or on its own.